Life is a zoo in a jungle.

 One of the most coveted experiences is to witness wildlife in their natural habitat.
 Whether you are going on your tenth safari or your first safari, preparing for a safari cannot be taken lightly.
 Knowing what to pack and preparing yourself for the ride is a game in itself.
 It is also imperative to know what to expect and not during your safari to not get disappointed.
 Here is a list of things to know while you are preparing for your first ride.

 1. Have some handy cash

 Engulfed by a thick grove, you are lodged under a canopy of trees imbued by the musical chirping of birds and occasional acoustics from various wild animals.
-While it is an experience that you will cherish a lifetime, you will not be placed in the most contemporary environments.
-It is better that you take some cash with your while you are en route to the destination.
+While it is an experience that you will cherish for a lifetime, you will not be placed in the most contemporary environments.
+It is better that you take some cash with you while you are en route to the destination.

 2. Carry an extra sim card